sivx76/app_store_data_engine/README.md

 2. Enter the search term in the **search bar**, for which iPhone and Android apps you want to see
 3. Run each cell, including the last one to generate an interactive chart and export the performance metrics as a CSV or Excel file

+## Created by:
+Benyam Alemu Sood and Jigyasaa Alemu Sood, 2025.

+App Store Data Engine is a free and opensource library distributed under the **MIT License**.
+You may use the source code for free in any of our personal and commercial libraries.

+If you would like to, you may create any articles, tutorials or videos describing any component of this library.

+To gain access to preminum features, email benbuildsapps@protonmail.com

+## Collaboration:
+We are in active development.
+We welcome collaboration.

+Feel free to send any pull requests or proposed changes to our codebase.
+Submit your ideas and code improvements.